nuagenetworks/nuage-metroae/Documentation/UPGRADE_SA.md

 ### Patch Upgrade for VSD, AKA in-place upgrade
 A patch upgrade is applicable to the VSD cluster when upgrading from one 'u' release to another.
 A patch upgrade is also referred to as an in-place upgrade.
 The existing VSDs will remain in service.
 The migration ISO will be mounted and the migration script will be executed on each VSD.
 A patch upgrade is:

 * Supported beginning in VSD version 5.4.1.
-* `upgrade_fron_version` and `upgrade_to_version` variables must be set to 'u' versions of the same release, e.g. 5.4.1 and 5.4.1u1, 5.4.1u1 and 5.4.1u4, etc.
+* `upgrade_from_version` and `upgrade_to_version` variables must be set to 'u' versions of the same release, e.g. 5.4.1 and 5.4.1u1, 5.4.1u1 and 5.4.1u4, etc.

+Note that MetroAE only supports patch upgrades for VSD using the `upgrade_vsds` play.
+Attempting to do a patch release upgrade via any other method will result in an error.

 ## Example Deployment
 For this example, our standalone (SA) deployment consists of: